null-Exception1/auto-kv-cache-eviction/README.md

 the RoPE re-rotation kernel as future work.

-It also engages with [#51948](https://github.com/vllm-project/vllm/issues/51948) (@nvbfalk), which independently reaches the opposite default for a different model class — evict without re-rotating, leaving position gaps in place — and scopes that finding to multimodal RoPE (M-RoPE), explicitly stating it was measured on that model class.
+It also engages with [#51948](https://github.com/vllm-project/vllm/issues/51948) (@nvbfalk), which independently reaches the opposite default for a different model class; evict without re-rotating, leaving position gaps in place and scopes that finding to multimodal RoPE (M-RoPE), explicitly stating it was measured on that model class.

 **What this adds:** a small empirical test of whether "gaps are benign" also holds outside M-RoPE,